DonkeyKong/pico-led/README.md

 Reboot to pi pico bootloader for firmware programming.
 Flashes all LEDs red 3 times to confirm.

 ## Build Requirements
 You'll need to clone the [pico-sdk](https://github.com/raspberrypi/pico-sdk) next to this repo on your disk, as build scripts will be looking for `../pico-sdk` for necessary build files.
+While not entirely necessary, you'll probably also want vscode and docker installed, as this project is configured to build easily with no setup if you have these tools.

 ## Possible Future Development
 - Support for up to 8 chains (using all the PIO)